scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 is an individual plot for each experiment showing the pressure trace and the time derivative of the pressure trace.

-In general for a set of experiments at a given condition, all of the reactive cases are run first.
+In general, for a set of experiments at a given condition, all of the reactive cases are run first.
 The experiment chosen as the reference experiment (i.e., the one whose ignition delay and |TC| are reported) for a given condition is the one whose overall ignition delay is closest to the mean overall ignition delay among the experiments at a given condition.
 Once the reference experiment is